reyazat/product-management-panel/README.md

 ## Requirements

-Before setting up the Management Panel, make sure you have the following requirements:
+Before setting up the Product Management Panel, make sure you have the following requirements:

 - PHP version X.X (Check Laravel 10 requirements).
 - MySQL or any other supported database system.